jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/26-trump-will-be-bad-for-evs-but-could-be-good-for-tesla-analyst-says-plus-exxon-mobil-applovin-and-more-stocks-c56dbc2c.md

 ---
-layout: content
+layout: post
 title: >-
   Trump Will Be Bad for EVs But Could Be Good for Tesla, Analyst Says.
 Plus, Exxon Mobil, AppLovin, and More Stocks.
 date: 2024-11-29 11:48 -0500
 author:
 tags: ['Companies', 'Research Reports']
+description: >-
-description: Wall Street analysts weigh in on Shift4 Payments, Applied Industrial Technologies, Old National Bancorp, AppLovin, Exxon Mobil, and Tesla.
+  Wall Street analysts weigh in on Shift4 Payments, Applied Industrial Technologies, Old National Bancorp, AppLovin, Exxon Mobil, and Tesla.
 ---